The strategy

 Leveraging big data

-Media polls are not relevant in a contest with live polling and multiple rounds.
+Media polls are not relevant in a process with live polling and multiple rounds.
 And a technologically superior solution will provide a better data point for voters in the general election when compared to the winner of a one-round public primary.

 The ripple effect.